neotesk/truct/README.md

 This exists because I like making small projects that will make my job easier and I don't want to adapt to many many other systems on the current market, so I like to combine my favorite parts of these systems into one single unit, thus many of my projects have born into existence.
-Truct is one of them since I only needed a simple workflow manager that does basic work and nothing else.
+Truct is one of them since I only needed a simple workflow runner that does basic work and nothing else.
 For more information, please visit the [Truct wiki](https://github.com/neotesk/truct/wiki)

 [^1]: Truct comes from "construct" in English.